npartovi/extend-shopify-sdk/index.md

 <h2>Render cart offer buttons</h2>

 Call the `findAll` helper method we added in the last step to find all the Extend cart offer divs.
-Here you need to pass in the Id of the Extend cart offer element (#extend-cart-offer).
+Here you need to pass in the ID of the Extend cart offer element (#extend-cart-offer).

 As you iterate through each item pull out the `variantId` and the `quantity` from the **#extend-cart-offer** div data attributes.